cazares/simple-c-shell/README.md

 Lightweight commandline shell that only works on linux right now.
 This is just for practicing some C programming.

-Note: you must use g++ to compile this since it doesn't yet conform to standard C.
+Allows for 1 foreground process and 20 background processes.
+Note: if using the 'cat' command, this program will use a custom implementation that is meant to behave the same way that the bash cat behaves.

 ## usage
-	g++ -o psh psh.c
+	gcc -o psh psh.c
 	./psh [OPTIONAL ARGUMENT]

 	optional argument: prompt to be printed

+	type 'exit' to exit